urbit/docs/reference/hoon-expressions/rune/buc.md

 ##### Discussion

-`$|` takes two arguments, a mold and a Hoon expression that is typically a gate that is used to validate the structure produced by the mold to ensure that the noun has a certain shape.
+`$|` takes two arguments, a mold and a gate that produces a `flag` or loobean that is used to validate the structure produced by the mold to ensure that the noun has a certain shape.
 It crashes if the input fails the validation test.

 For example, the elements of a `set` are treated as being